Ben-Kerman/immersive/README.md

 ### Quick Start Guide

-Make sure your mpv installation is version 0.33.0 or later.
+Make sure your mpv install is version 0.33.0 or later.
 Download the latest full release of Immersive from [here](https://github.com/Ben-Kerman/immersive/releases).

 Unzip its contents into your mpv config directory.
 Make sure that you are not